microbit-carlos/microbit-bird-activity/docs/index.md

     - We are going to use the new micro:bit Python Editor!
 3. Think like a bird and decide how a  bird reacts to events in the world and as part of the flock
+4. Along the way, make some super cool sounds with a new synthesizer feature, and submit them for consideration as new default sounds!

 ## What you'll need ☑️

-To go through this activity you'll need:

 What we need you to bring:

 - 1 laptop with a web browser and a USB port
     - A Chrome based browser works best for direct connection to the micro:bit but it is not necessary.
     - A USB-A port or an adaptor for one is ideal, but we may have some spare adaptors

 What we can loan you:

 - 1 micro:bit